cantin-ortiz/molecular-atlas/README.md

 some useful plots.

 ### Figures
 Figures were generated using many intermediary data files ([download](https://www.molecularatlas.org/data-to-download/intermediary_data/figures.zip)).
-In order to render the figures, you must also download the bin directory and upload the two first lines of the script ‘includes.R’:
+In order to render the figures, you must also download the bin directory and update the two first lines of the script ‘includes.R’:
 - path.bin (string): the absolute path to the bin directory
 - path.matrices (string): the absolute path to the figures data folder (unzipped)